aclaf/flagrant/CONTRIBUTING.md

 # Contributing to Flagrant

 Thank you for your interest in Flagrant!
 I'm excited that you're considering contributing.
-Flagrant is a specification-driven command-line parser and completion generator for Python, and it serves as the parsing engine for [Aclaf](https://aclaf.sh), a full-featured command-line application framework being developed in parallel.
+Flagrant is a specification-driven command-line parser for Python, serving as the parsing engine for [Aclaf](https://aclaf.sh), a full-featured command-line application framework being developed in parallel.

 ## Project status